Mu-L/UnityWebBrowser/docs/articles/user/Usage.md

 Alright, lets get to actually using UWB.

+tl;dr: Import the [sample](#samples).

 ## Platform Support

 UWB aims to support all desktop platforms (Windows, Linux, MacOS).
-The core currently does support all desktop platforms, however you will have to factor in what engine you want to use.
-Each engine has their own different platform support.
+The core package currently does support all desktop platforms, however you will have to factor in what engine you want to use.
+Each engine has its own different platform support.
 See the [engine page](Engines.md) for each engine's platform support.

 > [!WARNING]
 > UWB does **NOT** support [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html)!